Neg9/neg9-www-static/content/writeups/tamuctf-2021-acrylic-reversing-100-writeup.md

 TAMUctf 2021
 [Acrylic](https://ctftime.org/task/15817)

+    This is an easy challenge.
+There is a flag that can be printed out from somewhere in this binary.
+Only one problem: There's a lot of fake flags as well. [acrylic](https://shell.tamuctf.com/static/ee1752a1e370c26acbe5f3079e51173a/acrylic)

 I wanted to use JavRE or another static method to solve this, but the solution that I found with JavRE was false.
 So this is a dynamic reverse engineering solution.

 So the strategy here was to see what happens with memory.
 Generally there will be a pointer to the string somewhere in memory.
 Sensible places to put that pointer is a register or the stack.